MikeBeller/raft/README.md

 [Erlang implementation of Raft](https://github.com/rabbitmq/ra) [Elixir implementation of Raft](https://github.com/toniqsystems/raft)

-## Raft1
+## Architecture

-This version is a purely functional library which implements the consensus state machine computations themselves, without any processes.
+The core consensus module (Consensus.ex) is a purely functional library which implements the consensus state machine computations themselves, without any processes.

-I got the idea to try it this way from Sasa Juric's article:
+The approach was inspired by Sasa Juric's article:
 [To Spawn or Not to Spawn](https://www.theerlangelist.com/article/spawn_or_not)

+This makes it easy to test the raft implementation without any temporal concerns.
+E.g. no test latency, send/receive etc.

+With a working consensus module, we then add Raft.Server, which just embeds a Consensus module, and manages sends/receives/timers.

-## Raft2
+## Cool stuff

-Will add a server process to the system, managing the state of the pure functional library created in Raft1
+Note also the "event/expect" functions/macros in Raft.ConsensusTest,
+which make it very easy to write and read the tests.